IOWA HIGH SCHOOL SPEECH ASSOCIATION

 Spontaneous

-- a student draws a contemporary issue topic to speak about with 3 minutes of
+- a student draws a contemporary issue topic to speak about with 3 minutes of preparation.
+Research is important in this category.

 Length: up to 5 minutes